 After a wonderful night in Kibbutz Dan, we started our hike from the yellow gate (1) near Beit Ussishkin Museum.
 It was closed, so we asked someone who passed by to open it for us using their phone.
 Then, we turned left onto the asphalt road and started walking northward.
 After about 500 meters, we arrived at a fork in the road (2).
 On the left side is the entrance to the Tel Dan Nature Reserve, one of the most beautiful and important reserves in Israel.
 One of the most amazing finding from Dan is an ancient gateway from the 18th century BCE.
 If you haven’t visited it, you might want to visit it a day before you start the trail.

 We turned right and continued on the road.
-It turns to a dirt road and arrives at another fork, where there’s a memorial for two people who were killed during a terrorism attack in 1975.
+It turns to a dirt road and arrives at another fork, where there’s a memorial for two people who were killed during a terrorist attack in 1975.
 We turned left at the fork and continued on the dirt road along the fence of the Tel Dan Reserve.
-There were a few people, who were doing archeological works over there, so we told them “good morning”.
+A few people were doing archeological works over there, so we told them “good morning”.

 We continued along the trail.
 To the right, in the distance, you can spot Mount Hermon.
 It only had a little bit of snow on top of it, a remnant from the winter.
 After about 1 km, we reached a place with shade and a place to sit, but it was too crowded with flies for us to sit there.
 There was also the “Trail Library”, a wonderful initiative which lets hikers borrow reading books during their hike.
 There were quite a lot of books inside!